adrianotavares/mongodb-change-streams/README.md

 ### Setup

 - Install Mondodb

+< TO DO >

-- Starting with replicas
+- Starting mongo with replicas

 cd ~/dev/docker
 mongod --dbpath ./data/db --replSet "rs"

+- Install Mongo Shell

+< TO DO >

 ### Running: